 Ueno Park’s home to Tokyo National Museum and the National Science Museum, the National Museum of Western Art and the Tokyo Metropolitan Art Museum, a zoo, and the Shitamachi Museum (a local history museum, Shitamachi being the old name for the local area).

 Hiking: Tokyo has some very decent hiking within easy reach for day hikes.
 The most popular is Mt Takao due to the ease of access from Shinjuku, and there are many more options a little further out (see here for a few more ideas)

 Skiing: although the resorts of Nagano & Niigata are physically quite far from Tokyo, they’re within easy reach thanks to the bullet train.
 Gala Yuzawa (details here) actually has a shinkansen station built into the resort, you literally walk through the ticket gates directly into the main reception & ticket counters.
 Super convenient

 There’s a whole bunch of nice side trips you can make from Tokyo, either as 1-day jobs or staying for a night (or more).
 The top suggestions would be Hakone, Fuji 5 Lakes, and Nikko; see here for more info on those.

 Any questions about Tokyo or Ajinomoto Stadium?
 Give me a shout below and I’ll get back to you.

 Click the banner to pre-order your JR Pass and save 40 dollars, or see my guide to the JR Pass here:

 Quick guide to Sapporo (for marathon events & football matches)

-Search Agoda for hotels in Tokyo
+Search Hotels Combined for hotel deals in Tokyo